freeLiying/freeLiying.github.io/index.md

 ### Recent News:

 + 2019.09.15: one paper about graph fusion for image retrieval is accepted by TCSVT [[pdf](https://ieeexplore.ieee.org/document/8850059/authors)].
-+ 2019.06.01: I join the School of Computer and Technology, Nanjing Normal University (NNU) as a lecturer.
++ 2019.06.01: I join the School of Computer and Technology, Nanjing Normal University (NNU) as an Assistant Professor.

 ### Recommended Links:
 - Prof. [Xiangwei Kong](https://person.zju.edu.cn/en/0015183), supervisor at Zhejiang University.